Fade an Image In and Out on a PowerPoint Slide Using Animations

 Add an exit animation to fade out a picture in PowerPoint.

-When you apply multiple animations to a picture, it's helpful to display the Animation Pane so you can easily edit the animations.
+When you apply multiple animations to a picture, it's helpful to display the Animation Pane so you can easily edit the animation settings.

 To display the Animation Pane: